-Mary Torres-Cooper is our Office Manager.
+Mary Torres-Cooper is our Business Manager.
 She received her bachelor’s degree in Business Management from St. Mary’s College in Moraga.
 Her diverse business background and her ability to handle multiple tasks makes her a perfect fit to help oversee the day-to-day operations at BizSmart Global.

 Mary not only comes with many years of customer service experience from working at her family’s restaurant but has also worked with thousands of children in her 17+ years of working side by side with orthodontists in Santa Cruz and Mountain View/Los Altos.
 Her entrepreneurial experience, business background and her passion for working with kids drew Mary to join the great people at Camp BizSmart.

 On her weekends and time off, you can always find Mary, her family and her super cute dog, Buddy, spending time at the beach or bike riding.
 She loves supporting her daughter at her competitive cheer competitions and going to her son’s football and baseball games.
 She, her husband and kids also enjoy participating in several fun runs a year (Wharf to Wharf, She.is.beautiful Run in Santa Cruz and Santa Barbara, Bubble Run, Color Run, Mud Run and the Surfing Madonna Run in Encinitas Ca.).